ziplokk1/python-vtable/README.md

 This module is a simple 2D dictionary wrapper used to create an excel like table in python.

+Note: This module is made for sellercentral.amazon.com's FBA shipment packing list.
+I've tried to keep it as scalable as possible though for use with multiple applications.

 # Usage

 ```python